tigerabrodi/snowflake-aws-glue-data-notes/README.md

 - Cost-effective as it allows for the use of less expensive hardware.
 - No single point of failure; if one node fails, others continue working.
 - Easily expandable by adding more nodes

+# Batch Processing and Streaming simplified

+Batch processing involves analyzing and handling a large volume of data all at once, typically at scheduled intervals.

+On the other hand, stream processing involves continuously processing data in real time as it arrives.

+The main difference lies in the approach to data processing: batch processing deals with static, finite data, while stream processing handles dynamic, infinite data in real time.

+Batch processing is like preparing a week's worth of meals in advance, while stream processing is akin to cooking and serving meals as soon as the ingredients are available.

+# Batch Processing

+Batch processing is a method of processing large volumes of data or transactions as a single unit, rather than processing them individually in real-time.
+It is a popular and widely used method for tasks such as payroll processing, billing and invoicing, and data processing for reporting and analysis.
+Batch processing is often used for tasks that do not require immediate processing and can be scheduled to run at specific times, such as overnight.

+- **Data Collection:** In batch processing, data is gathered and stored over a set period.
+This could be anything from minutes to days, depending on the application and requirements.

+**Processing:** Once enough data has been collected, or at a scheduled time, the data is processed as a single batch.
+This processing can involve computations, data analysis, transformations, or other types of data manipulation.

+**Execution Environment:** Batch jobs often run on servers where resources can be dedicated to processing these large volumes of data without user interaction.

+**Scheduling:** Batch processes are typically scheduled to run during off-peak hours to minimize the impact on system performance.

+**Error Handling:** A key aspect of batch processing is error handling.
+Since the processing is done on large data sets, identifying and correcting errors can be more challenging.

+# Streaming